Lakeshore Tower

 No analysis available

-Concrete construction is strongly supported by the MLS data: 9 of 9 current listings include CONCRE in construction materials.
-None of the public remarks explicitly describe the structure, but the MLS consensus is unanimous, so this appears to be a stable building-level feature rather than copy-paste noise.
+Concrete construction is strongly supported by the MLS data: 10 of 10 current listings include CONCRE in construction materials.
+The public remarks do not explicitly mention construction type, but there is no conflicting evidence, and the consistency across all listings suggests this is not a copy-paste error.

 Double wall construction is not supported by the public remarks: across the provided listings there are no mentions of "double wall," "double-wall," or two-wall construction.
 With only 2 of 9 current MLS listings checked and no corroboration in remarks, this is likely an erroneous or copy-pasted MLS entry, so the feature should be treated as absent.